jacobobryant/site/public/post/2020/guide-to-clojure/index.md

 - Consume 3rd party APIs, including things like Oauth, caching and self-throttling.
 Set up cron jobs.
 Provide a pagination API for your frontend.
   Any other stuff I can think of that might be useful.

-- MAYBE: use Datomic Ions instead of Crux.
-Ions are actually what I'm familiar with; I've never used Crux.
-But I've had enough headaches from Ions/AWS that I don't think the overhead is worth it for solo hackers.
-Plus, you have to use the solo topology for production (which is unsupported) until your app has enough traction to warrant a pair of i3.large instances (on the order of a few hundred bucks/month).
-Solo topology means no direct HTTP/dealing with lambda warmup times and, more importantly, deploys that often require 5-30 minutes of downtime (in my experience).
-On the other hand, I believe I've worked through most of the quirks of Ions, so maybe it'd be useful if I wrote an article about it.

-  Another option is using Datomic On-Prem with DigitalOcean.
-That would make it easier to migrate to Ions later on.
-I'll evaluate Crux vs. On-Prem when I get to this point in the course.

-  (Also, there is Datomic Cloud without Ions.
-However, you have to give up data/code locality which I consider a killer feature.
-It's been especially helpful to me in building recommender systems, but even for just CRUD, having data/code locality makes it easier to introduce abstractions.
-I probably would only use Cloud without Ions for one-off services.)

 #### 4. Miscellanea